Performing arts center: History

-The origin of the world's oldest performing art, Noh, dates back to the 6th and 7th centuries when performing arts came to Japan from mainland China.

 Starting in the 6th century BC, the Classical period of performing art began in Greece, ushered in by the tragic poets such as Sophocles.
 These poets wrote plays which, in some cases, incorporated dance (see Euripides).
 The Hellenistic period began the widespread use of comedy.
 Much of which was performed live in a center-point of the community.

 In 1576, Britain's first playhouse, "The Theatre", was built in Finsbury Fields, London.
 It was constructed by Leicester's Men – an acting company formed in 1559 from members of the Earl of Leicester's household.

 New performing arts centers emerged in the latter part of the 20th century as a means of generating new investment and increased economic activity and thus, a means for revitalizing neighborhoods as patrons are drawn to local restaurants and other businesses.
 PACs became a draw for touring shows and eventually included visual art in their facilities.
 Today, these centers are valuable civic resources that provide education, access, exchange of creative discourse, opportunities for cultural expression and awareness.
-One of its sites is the world heritage-listed Sydney Opera House, a world-class performing arts centre for artistic creativity within its waterscape setting.